A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Ageing Detection on FPGAs

 Naouss \etal proposed \cite{ditb-nm} a test bench to self-characterize the delay of LUTs.
-Their design allows injecting stress signals to the Circuit Under Test (CUT) to produce accelerated ageing.
+Their design allows stress signals to be injected into the Circuit Under Test (CUT) to produce accelerated ageing.
 This feature was later used to independently study BTI \cite{mddf-nm} and HCI \cite{fldd-nm} impact by using different stress signals.
-The implemented frequency measuring circuit consisted of three asynchronous counters (one of N bits and two of K bits) and a clock reference.
-This circuit (see \autoref{fig:duty-cycle-measuring}) allowed counting the number of cycles in a given period of time as well as the duty cycle of the signal.
+They implemented a frequency measuring circuit using three asynchronous counters (one of N bits and two of K bits) and a clock reference.
+This circuit (see \autoref{fig:duty-cycle-measuring}) allowed for counting the number of cycles in a given period of time as well as the duty cycle of the signal.
 An enable signal activated the counters and controlled the counting window.
 Counter A registered the number of cycles of the RO output signal, which was used to calculate the oscillation frequency.
 Counter B counted the number of clock cycles during the active time of the RO signal, from which the duty cycle was calculated.
 Measuring the signal duty cycle allowed for studying the impact of ageing on the rising and falling times.

-ROs have been employed in external test as well \cite{arfd-asi, dmpd-rb, aefa-abkb, pcfe-bbpm}.
+ROs have been employed in offline tests as well \cite{arfd-asi, dmpd-rb, aefa-abkb, pcfe-bbpm}.
 Ahmed \etal \cite{arfd-asi} used performance degradation to detect recycled FPGAs by exhaustively fingerprinting LUT delays.
 They synthesized ROs with routes configurable via an SRAM.
 External equipment was used to control the test logic and read out the frequency of each oscillator.
 Ruffoni \etal \cite{dmpd-rb} focused on measuring delays of the internal FPGA wires.
-Two ROs were used, where one included the wire structure under test.
+Two ROs were used, of which one included the wire structure under test.
 By comparing oscillation frequencies, the delay of the wire was derived.
-Although the authors employed external equipment, they argued that the method could potentially be carried out entirely on the device.
+Although the authors employed external equipment, they argued that their method could potentially be operated solely on the device under test.
 Bruguier \etal \cite{pcfe-bbpm} proposed a non-invasive method to characterize FPGAs performance, analysing the spectra of electromagnetic radiation caused by the ROs.
 A similar measurement approach was used by Amouri \etal \cite{aefa-abkb} to explore the impact of elevated temperatures and voltages on the performance degradation of FPGAs.